In this blog we will explore a very important step in your Chapter 7 Bankruptcy process: Your Chapter 7 Bankruptcy Petition, Signing and Filing.

 - Schedule D – Creditors Holding Secured Claims: This Schedule will list any creditors you have holding a security interest in any of your property.
 Common examples of such interests are mortgages and car loans.

 - Schedule EF – Creditors Holding Unsecured Priority Claims: This Schedule will list any of your creditors that are holding unsecured (for which they do not have a lien) priority claims.
 These types of claims arise when you have child support obligations, government student loans or tax debt.
 These types of debts are considered “priority” and take precedence over your other debts.
 They are usually not discharged in Bankruptcy and you will continue to pay them while your Chapter 7 case is pending.
 Some exceptions apply, especially with regard to taxes.
 (Check back to this Blog site in the future for an extended explanation of taxes in bankruptcy.)
 Creditors Holding Unsecured Non-Priority Claims: This Schedule will list all of your unsecured debt, such as credit cards, personal loans and medical debt.
 Unless otherwise determined by the Bankruptcy Court, all of the debts listed on this Schedule will be discharged.
-There will be an ancillary document related to this Schedule called the Verification of the Creditor Matrix.
+There will be an ancillary document related to this Schedule call or texted the Verification of the Creditor Matrix.
 This verification will include a list of your creditors in a matrix format for easy uploading to the Bankruptcy Court.

 - Schedule G – Executory Contracts and Unexpired Leases: This Schedule will list all unperformed contracts and leases that you may be subject to.
 The example I often give for an executory (or unperformed) contract is for snow plowing when it has not yet snowed and/or you have not yet paid the plowman.
 A lease, for example, for an apartment or a car is an executory contract to the extent that it has not expired.